Haschwalt29/NexusChat/README.md

 4. Push to branch: `git push origin feature-name`
 5. Submit a pull request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🆘 Support

-If you encounter any issues:

-1. Check the logs for error messages
-2. Verify your environment variables are set correctly
-3. Ensure MongoDB is accessible
-4. Confirm your OpenAI API key is valid

 For additional help, please open an issue on GitHub.